 By Simit Patel, Ph.D., Field Application Scientist

-As a Partek Flow software expert, I am often asked what are the best single cell quality control thresholds.
-When I get asked this question, I know the person asking wants a number such as:
+When asked what are the best single cell quality control thresholds, I know the person asking wants a number such as:

 - Cells with a total count between X and Y are of good quality.

 - You need at least X number of detected genes for a cell to be informative.

 - Cells with more than X% of mitochondrial counts are bad quality.

 Why there is no one best single cell quality control threshold

 When I started analyzing single cell RNA-Seq data, I found myself asking the same questions.
 At first, I was expecting some standards to emerge in the field, like they did for interpreting PHRED base call quality scores in NGS sequencing data.
 Instead of standard threshold values, the field developed a broad set of considerations to account for when assessing single cell quality.

 To date, the best set of single cell quality control threshold recommendations I have seen are outlined in Luecken & Theis (2019).
 This paper is a personal favourite of mine to which I refer often .